PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 Automations allow you to take action (such as cancelling a flow run or sending a notification to certain endpoints) when your flow or agent encounters a certain event.

 For example, you can send a Slack message to your team when a run from a production-critical flow has failed, along with the reason for the failure, so you can respond immediately.
 Or you can cancel a run that has been running (or scheduled) for more than an hour.
-The Prefect backend API currently supports notifications through Slack, Twilio, Pager Duty, and email.
+The Prefect backend API currently supports notification actions for Slack, Twilio, Pager Duty, and email.

 You can set up and edit your Automations using the [API](/orchestration/concepts/api.html) or the Automations page in the UI.